California

 • Cash required for down payment and reserves

-In other words, a slightly better rate does not automatically create a comfortable payment if home prices are still elevated.
+A slightly better rate doesn't automatically create a comfortable payment if home prices are still elevated.

 Why Southern California gets hit harder